gvirtucio/gvirtucio.github.io/index.md

 ---
 layout: page
-title: Hi, I am Greg Virtucio.
+title: Hi!
+I'm Greg Virtucio.
 subtitle: Also known as GV or gvirtucio.
 ---